-If you are a partnership (including any entity or arrangement treated or elects to be treated as a partnership for U.S. federal income tax purposes) that holds our Ordinary Shares, your tax treatment generally will depend on your status and the activities of the partnership (or any such entity or arrangement treated as or elects to be treated as a partnership for U.S. federal income tax purposes).
+If you are a partner in a partnership (including any entity or arrangement treated or elects to be treated as a partnership for U.S. federal income tax purposes) that holds our Ordinary Shares, your tax treatment generally will depend on your status and the activities of the partnership (or any such entity or arrangement treated as or elects to be treated as a partnership for U.S. federal income tax purposes).
 Partners in a partnership (or any such entity or arrangement treated as or elects to be treated as a partnership for U.S. federal income tax purposes) holding our Ordinary Shares should consult their tax advisors regarding the tax consequences of an investment in the Ordinary Shares.

 Leishen Cayman is a corporation organized under the laws of the Cayman Islands.
 As such, we believe that we are properly classified as a non-U.S. corporation for U.S. federal income tax purposes.
 Under certain provisions of the Code and U.S. Treasury regulations, however, if pursuant to a plan (or a series of related transactions), a non-U.S. corporation (such as our company) acquires substantially all of the properties constituting a trade or business of a U.S. corporation or partnership, and after the acquisition 80% or more of the stock (by vote or value) of the non-U.S. corporation (excluding stock issued in a public offering related to the acquisition) is owned by former stockholder or partners of the U.S. corporation or partnership by reason of their holding stock or a capital or profits interest in the U.S. corporation or partnership, the non-U.S. corporation will be considered a U.S. corporation for U.S. federal income tax purposes.
-You are urged to consult your tax advisor concerning the income tax purposes, holding or disposing of Ordinary Shares if we were to be treated as a U.S. corporation for U.S. federal income tax purposes.
-The remainder of this discussion assumes that our company is treated as a non-U.S. corporation for U.S. Federal income tax purposes.
+You are urged to consult your tax advisor concerning the income tax consequences of purchasing, holding or disposing of Ordinary Shares if we were to be treated as a U.S. corporation for U.S. federal income tax purposes.